denisbrd/braineQTLMR_datasets/README.md

 ## locusregionalplots.pdf

 Regional association plots showing the LD between Wald Ratio effects for different genes in genomic regions where multiple genes were identified in the MR.

+## Miami plots for the top MR findings.

+Sz.plot.miami.pdf - Miami plot showing the MR relationships between gene expression changes and schizophrenia risk.
+Chromosomal position is on the x-axis and p-value for the Wald ratio estimate (log10 scaled, directed according to beta) is on the y-axis.

+pysch.plot.miami.pdf - Miami plot showing the MR relationships between gene expression changes and the other pyschiatric traits (anorexia, bipolar disorder, major depressive disorder).
+Chromosomal position is on the x-axis and p-value for the Wald ratio estimate (log10 scaled, directed according to MR effect) is on the y-axis.

+neuro.plot1.miami.pdf - Miami plot showing the MR relationships between gene expression changes and Alzheimer's disease and Parkinson's disease neurological outcomes.
+Chromosomal position is on the x-axis and p-value for the Wald ratio estimate (log10 scaled, directed according to MR effect) is on the y-axis.

+nuero.plot1.miami.pdf - Miami plot showing the MR relationships between gene expression changes and amyotrophic lateral sclerosis and multiple sclerosis neurological outcomes.
+Chromosomal position is on the x-axis and p-value for the Wald ratio estimate (log10 scaled, directed according to MR effect) is on the y-axis.

 ## DOI badge